jaimeluengo/ai-cybersecurity/README.md

 ### 4. Configure Environment Variables

-This application requires three API keys to function.
-Create a `.env` file in the `ai-agent-app` directory and add your keys:
+Each application requires API keys to function.
+Create a `.env` file inside the specific app's directory (e.g., `multi-agent-app/.env`) and add your keys:

 ```
 # .env